PAM Explosion And Burn Accidents In Buffalo, New York

-The Aggressive, Tenacious, and Hardworking Dietrich Law Firm P.C., Recognized as a Best Law Firm of America, Represents Individuals Who Have Been Injured in PAM Cooking Spray-Related Accidents in Buffalo, New York, and the Greater New York Area.
+The Aggressive, Tenacious, and Hardworking Dietrich Law Firm P.C.
+Represents Individuals Who Have Been Injured in PAM Cooking Spray-Related Accidents in Buffalo, New York, and the Greater New York Area.

 Recently, Conagra Brands has faced lawsuits for injuries caused by their well-known cooking spray PAM.
 Numerous individuals have brought forward allegations of unsafe products being sold by Conagra, which resulted in exploding cans of PAM and severe burns and fire damage to personal property.
 In instances when a manufacturer sells a defective product or fails to adequately warn consumers of the potential dangers associated with a product, a defective product liability lawsuit can be brought against the manufacturer.

 Jed Dietrich, Esq. recognizes that accidents caused by PAM cooking spray can be life-changing events.
 For over twenty years, he has represented dozens of clients in personal injury cases and is more than capable of representing you and your loved ones.
 Call us today at 716-839-3939 or visit us online to schedule your free consultation.
 Remember, you will never be charged until we secure a win for you!The Origins Of PAM